Jdecarheil/brewers-diary-platform/README.md

 - _Where code can be reused, it should be included at the highest "relevant" directory_
 - _Unit tests accross the logic and accross all components_
 - _dependencies not referenced in code to be installed globally via shell setup script_
+- _types to be used over interfaces where it makes sense_

 # Testing